School: School of Management and Labour Studies

 2. Fees once paid will not be refunded.

-3. The fees and deposits should be deposited in any Branch of SBI in India on or before the due date of the Installments mentioned below and an official receipt to be obtained.
+the due date of the Installments mentioned below and an official receipt to be obtained.

 4. Late payment of installments will be charged with fine as per rules.